SahilAziz-Github/Movie-Ticket-Management-System/README.md

 # Movie-Ticket-Management-System
-Created for Object Oriented Programming Course JAVA using JAVA and MySQL server.
+Created for Object Oriented Programming Course JAVA using JAVA and MySQL.